vaginessa/blog/articles/from-quicknotes/w4re-using-mysql-in-docker-for-local-testing-in-go.md

 Imagine you’re writing a web application that uses MySQL.
 You [deploy on Linux](/article/5/blueprint-for-deploying-web-apps-on-coreos.html) but code and test on Mac.

-What is a good way to setup a MySQL database for local testing?
+What is a good way to setup MySQL database for local developement and testing on Mac?

 You can install MySQL on Mac using [official MySQL installer](https://dev.mysql.com/downloads/mysql/) or via [Homebrew](https://brew.sh/) but my favorite way is to use [docker](https://store.docker.com/editions/community/docker-ce-desktop-mac).

 Docker better isolates MySQL from the rest of the system, which has  a couple of advantages:
-* it's easier to pick the exact version of MySQL that is running in production as there is a docker image for every version
+* it's easier to install the exact version of MySQL that is running in production as there is a docker image for every version
-* you don't have to worry that `brew upgrade` will upgrade MySQL
+* you don't have to worry that `brew upgrade` will upgrade MySQL.
+Auto-upgrade is desired for most software but not a database.
+You need to remember to use `brew pin` to disable that
 * you can run several different version of MySQL for different projects
-* since it's running on Linux, MySQL is closer to the version running in production
+* since it's running on Linux, it's closer to the code running in production

-Downside to using Docker is that you have to make sure that the database container is running, get the ip address of docker instance and port on which the database is listening on.
+There is a downside to using Docker: you have to make sure that the database container is running and know the ip address of docker vm running the container.

-Doing this manually would be annoying and I like to automate.
+Doing this manually would be annoying and I like to automate so I wrote re-usable bit of Go code to do that.

-I wrote a re-usable script that ensures MySQL docker instance is running and then passes database ip address/port to the program.

 It’s just a matter of running docker commands and parsing their outputs but it’s difficult enough to worth sharing the complete solution.